Praeploy1311/Healthcare-Facility-Location-Hong-Kong/README.md

 This repository contains the processed datasets used in the optimization experiments of the study:

-**Hybrid NSGA-II--PSO for Multi-Objective Healthcare Facility Location and Capacity Allocation: A Case Study of Hong Kong**
+**Hybrid NSGA-II–PSO for Multi-Objective Healthcare Facility Location and Capacity Allocation: A Case Study of Hong Kong**

 ## Optimization Input Datasets